Adobe Audition training course for beginners, introducing to the key tools available in for multitrack digital audio recording, mixing and editing.

 After course support

 Following Adobe Audition training, delegates are entitled to 30 days’ email support from their Audition trainer to help with any post-course issues.
+For further details, see Support.

 No prior Adobe Audition knowledge is necessary.